 We also visually and quantitatively examine the exogenous effect of the city landmarks, as shown in Fig.~\ref{fig:exogenous-effect}.
 Recall that the exogenous effect of each landmark is assumed to be an isotropic bivariate normal distribution, where $\gamma_l$ and $\sigma_l$ can be interpreted as the \textit{intensity} and the \textit{sphere of influence} of the exogenous effects of landmarks $l$, respectively.
-We visualize the learned $\sigma_l$ and $\gamma_l$ on the map of Cali in Fig.~\ref{fig:exogenous-effect}(a),(b).
+We visualize the learned $\sigma_l$ and $\gamma_l$ on the map of Cali in Fig.~\ref{fig:exogenous-effect}.
 We also report the distributions of these two learned parameters for different categories of landmarks.
-As we can observe, the exogenous effects of the landmarks located in the center of the city (the most severely affected areas) tend to have smaller intensities ($\gamma_l$) but larger sphere of influences ($\sigma_l$) to their neighborhood.
-This result also indicates that town halls may have a more significant influence than other landmarks.
-We see a real explanation here: The landmarks located at the center receive more people during the day and they act as super spreaders of the virus which is indicated by larger spheres of influence.
+As we can observe, the exogenous effects of the landmarks located in the center of the city (the most severely affected areas) tend to have smaller intensities ($\gamma_l$) but larger spheres of influence ($\sigma_l$) on their neighborhood.
+This result indicates that town halls may have a more significant influence than other landmarks.
+We see a natural explanation here: The landmarks located at the center receive more people during the day.
+They act as super-spreaders of the virus, indicated by larger spheres of influence.